-The perpetrator will act like known events never occurred and create situations which contradict beliefs.
+The perpetrator will act like known events never occurred and create situations that contradict beliefs.
 The overall goal is demoralization and making the victim doubt their sanity by providing what are essentially alternative facts.

-The smoke screen becomes a haze through which the victim is eternally entrenched and doubts themselves and their own sensibility.
+The smokescreen becomes a haze through which the victim is eternally entrenched and doubts themselves and their own sensibility.

-Intimidation may cover a range of behaviors from personal threats, verbal admonishment, and use of vulgar language.
+Intimidation may cover a range of behaviors from personal threats, verbal admonishment, and the use of vulgar language.

 Acts may include displays of rage meant to suggest physical violence.
 This intimidation and verbal abuse can likely overlap with humiliation and criticism.

 An emotionally abusive person may resort to simple humiliations and criticism at every turn.

 The victim will be pronounced to be ugly, stupid, incapable of performing well or doing absolutely anything credibly well.

 Each new attempt to improve and show that the claims of incompetence are true is met with additional admonishment until the point where the victim assumes they are indeed incapable of doing anything correctly.

 An emotional abuser may push to isolate you from everything and everyone you know to become your lone liaison to the world.

 Friends will not be welcome to the house and the abused will feel the need to request permission to perform even common behaviors or risk repercussions.

 An abuser will use many forms of controlling behaviors to keep the abused under their thumb.
 They might shut down by not talking, withholding physical relations, withholding finances (or access to them) and shunning any attempts to connect.

-They use elements of intimidation, bullying, criticism, and isolation to reprimand the abused and align the abused to desired behaviors.
+In an emotional abuse in marriage or relationship, abusers use elements of intimidation, bullying, criticism, and isolation to reprimand the abused and align the abused to desired behaviors.